 "I already told you everything I know, you son of a-"

-"Say what you want, but Momma didn't raise no fool.
+"Say what you want," I interrupt, "but Momma didn't raise no fool.
 Now, open wide for the airplane!"
 I drown out his protests with airplane sounds as I apply another gag.
 Satisfied neither of the Stephensons will be making much noise, I haul them into their big walk-in pantry and close the door.
 That'll keep them secure for a while, but their babysitter will get suspicious when they don't show up to pick up their kids.
 Or she might bring the kids back here herself, see Stephenson's nice yellow car in the driveway, and get worried enough when nobody answers the door to call the cops or break in.
 Or let herself in, if she or the kids have a key or know where a spare is.
 Well, not much I can do about most of that, but I can at least make it look like they aren't home.
 After all, I've got Stephenson's keys now.
 Before I go, I raise my mask and tuck it under my stocking cap, raid their kitchen to heat up and eat some leftover pasta I find in their fridge, and then make sure all the lights and the TV are off and the doors are locked.
 Good.
-I unlatch an upstairs window and then let myself out the front door.
+I unlatch an upstairs window for later and then let myself out the front door.

 Now for the fun part.
 I haven't driven before, but how hard can it be?
-Mom might not have a car, but it's not like I haven't played some video games and ridden in other people's, so I understand the basics.
+Mom might not have a car, but it's not like I haven't played some video games and ridden in other people's vehicles, so I understand the basics.
 I let myself into Stephenson's car, buckle up, and look over the controls.
 The gear shift is in a different spot from the one in Uncle Jeff's Jeep, and the letters in the display are smaller, but it doesn't seem like anything alien.
 I put in the key and turn it.
 The radio comes on, but nothing else happens.
 I try turning it farther, but the key doesn't move.
 What the heck?
 I turn it off and try again.
 Nothing.
 Frustrated, I turn it off a bit harder than necessary, and this time I notice something weird.
 It feels like the key can keep going past the off position.
 I give that a try and the radio turns on again.
 Hmm.
 I turn it even more and the engine finally shudders to life.
 Awesome.
 This music sucks, though.
 That's not entirely Stephenson's fault; it's not like we've got any good radio stations in Forchester.
 I switch it over to the alt-rock station, which is better than nothing.

 Alright, next I'm going to need to put this thing in reverse.
 I hold the steering wheel with one hand and pull the gearshift with the other.
 That works fine; the little orange indicator slides from the P to the R without complaint.
 But for some reason, the car immediately starts rolling backwards.
 I'm not even pressing the pedals yet.
 And of course, it's only now that I realize I can't actually reach the brakes.
 Crap!
 I grab the steering wheel with both hands and pull myself forward while slouching down to slide under my seatbelt enough to hit the brake.
 The car stops.
 Whew!